 Day 3 Amazon: Bird Watching, Forest Walks & Village Visits

 Today we continue with our exploration of the Amazon.
 This morning we will enjoy an early morning canoe trip for bird watching, and to enjoy the morning sounds of the jungle.
 There are good chances of seeing large flocks of egrets and cormorants.
-During the day we will be sure to visit a Caboclo village, home to the local population whose ancestors are half Indian and half Portuguese.
+If possible, we hope to visit a Caboclo village, home to a population whose ancestors were half-Indian, half-Portuguese.
 Many of these inhabitants make a living on manioc plantations, fishing, diverse fruit trees, rubber, Brazil-nut trees, wood and other extractive products.
 A night trip by boat or on foot will enable us to see nocturnal animals, sometimes including nighthawks, snakes, toro-rats, sloths and frogs.

 SEASONALITY: in the rainy season, which roughly runs from mid-December to mid-May, the temperature is a bit cooler than the June-December dry season.
 The average daytime temperature in the rainy season is usually in the mid-20's C (80's F) with nighttime lows in the mid teens C (70's to high 60's).
 In the dry season the daytime temperature can go up to the mid-30's C (90's) though there is much variability and cool days are common.
 Nighttime temperatures during the dry season are usually in the mid-20's (70's), though there are also some very cool nights.